XiaoweiOu/gbbCalibPackage/README.md

       * Do separately for data and each MC channel
    * Manually hadd your data histograms into a single file (we should fix this at some point)
    * Create a json file with the locations of the &lt;output&gt; files (examples in `/data/examples/json/`)
+      * The json also file also needs to contain the name of the xsections file to use
    * python makeReweightingHistos.py &lt;root\_output&gt; &lt;json\_input&gt; &lt;filter\_type&gt;
       * Run from the `source/gbbCalibration/python` directory
       * <filter_type>: 0 -- mu-filtered, 1 -- inclusive